-(Editor's Note: The following article is newly added to the lawn care site, and will also display photos in the future.
+(Editor's Note: The following article will also display photos in the future.
 Until that project is completed, check out the Photo Gallery of Bermuda Grass.

 Bermuda grass is a perennial plant, meaning it doesn’t die after one season, like an annual plant.
 The original plant stays alive, and will continue to grow each year, even if it goes dormant at some point.

 Bermuda is a warm-season grass and goes dormant, or stops growing, in cold weather.
 The colder it gets, the greater the likelihood it will turn completely brown.
 In places with a moderate winter it may turn only slightly brown.